 From 30 August 2019, the government extended the Blue Badge eligibility criteria to people who have less visible disabilities, making journeys more accessible.
 Whilst more people will be eligible for a blue badge, not everyone with non-physical disabilities will qualify based on the guidelines and criteria.

-You will be able to apply for “hidden” or “non-physical” conditions or disabilities from 30 August 2019.
+You are now able to apply for “hidden” or “non-physical” conditions or disabilities.

 Please see the government rules for using blue badges in England.